jw-meelogic/vanilla-mocha-doom/README.md

 2. Download the latest [release](https://github.com/gaborbata/mochadoom/releases/latest)
    (or [build](https://github.com/gaborbata/mochadoom#how-to-build) a JAR file).
 3. Once you have the JAR file, you can run Mocha Doom with one of the following batch/scripts/commands.
-   Each script has a `classic` version which launches Doom with classic key controls.
+   Each script has a `classic` and `modern` version which launches Doom with classic or modern key controls, respectively.

    * Linux
      * `mochadoom.sh`
      * `mochadoom-classic.sh`
+     * `mochadoom-modern.sh`
    * Windows
      * `mochadoom.bat`
      * `mochadoom-classic.bat`
+     * `mochadoom-modern.bat`
    * Platform independent
      * `java -jar mochadoom.jar`
      * `java -jar mochadoom.jar -config classic.cfg mochadoom.cfg`
+     * `java -jar mochadoom.jar -config modern.cfg mochadoom.cfg`

    Mocha Doom tries to find a valid Doom WAD file in the directory defined by the `DOOMWADDIR` environment variable (defaults to the current directory).